ruchi0612/ruchi0612/README.md

 - ⚡ Fun fact: I love chocolates
 - Password Logic Flowchart
 - The file `PasswordLogic.pdf` contains a flowchart visualizing the logic to check if a user has attempted a password three times, resulting in the account being locked
+- Python.png
+- Description: This program calculates the sum of two variables, x and y, and prints the result.